How to Pay Off Your Credit Cards

 How to Evaluate a Personal Loan Offer

 If you’re considering credit card consolidation through a personal loan, here are a few tips to keep in mind:

-- Compare apples to apples—or, APRs to APRs.
+- Compare apples to apples—or, Annual Percentage Rates (APRs) to Annual Percentage Rates (APRs).
 The annual percentage rate will tell you the total cost of the loan, including interest and certain fees (comparing interest rate alone won’t always give you the full fee picture).

 - Compare the monthly payments between your credit cards and personal loan offer.
 The personal loan offer will likely have a higher minimum payment because you’ll be paying off the debt over a shorter period of time.
 Make sure you’re able to make the minimum payment each month.
 You might have to make some sacrifices, but if you’re serious about getting out of debt, it will be worth it in the long run.